AmanDeva/Routine-Master/README.md

    - **Sign In/Sign Up**:
      Users can create an account or log in to an existing one using secure authentication.
      - Firebase Authentication for email/password login.
-     - OAuth support (e.g., Google or Facebook login) can be integrated in future versions.
+     - OAuth support , Google.

 ---